fusebit/everyauth-express/README.md

 );
 ```

-Once the authorization process completes, the resulting identity is durably and securely stored by Everyauth and associated with the respective tags.
+Once the authorization process completes, the resulting identity is durably and securely stored by EveryAuth and associated with the respective tags.
 Later on in your app, you can look up the identity using the value of the _fusebit.userId_ tag:

 ```javascript
 const userId = "user-123";